Storidge/cio-user-guide/getting_started/high_availability.md

 v4                   192.168.3.69      75472452   standard   normal
 ```

 That's amazing!
-When node v3 failed, the database was restarted onto a new node, data redundancy for the volumes were restored and the cluster recovered, all without operator intervention.
+When node v3 failed, the database was restarted onto a new node, data redundancy for the volumes were restored, and the failed node recovered ... all without operator involvement.